Foundation Program Sites

 BREAKOUT SESSION C: 10:30 - 11:30 am

-12. Best Practice Leaders: Leveraging health equity to reduce disparities and improve patient safety and outcomes - VMFH St. Francis Hospital, Kaiser Permanente, WA, Community Health Plan of WA
+12. Best Practice Leaders: Leveraging health equity to reduce disparities and improve patient safety and outcomes - Emma Plazola, MSN, RNC-LRN, C-EFM, C-ONQS, St. Francis Hospital; Tina Asiimwe, DNP, MSN, RN, NEA-BC, Kaiser Permanente Washington; Victoria Gersch, MPH Program Manager II, Community Health Plan of Washington

-12. Learning Objectives: a) Learn innovative practices that address healthcare inequities leading to improved patient safety and outcomes. b) Understand how different healthcare organizations embed equity principles into best practices. c) Learn how specific quality improvement activities, that are focused on equity, are implemented in different healthcare environments.
+12. Learning Objectives: A. Identify innovative practices that address healthcare inequities leading to improved patient safety and outcomes.
+B. Describe how different healthcare organizations embed equity principles into best practices.
+C. Explain how specific quality improvement activities, that are focused on equity, are implemented in different healthcare environments.

 _____________________________________________________________